rimp-git/aboutcode/.github/ISSUE_TEMPLATE/--feature-request.md

 <!-- End. -->
 <!--
-Thank you!
+Thank you rimpa !
 Your help makes our documentation better.
 We *deeply* appreciate it.
 -->